Lasting Powers of Attorney

 - buying or selling property,

-- opening, closing or operating any accounts containing the Donor’s funds or
+- opening, closing or operating any accounts containing your funds or

-- claiming, receiving and using benefits, pensions and allowances on their behalf.
+- claiming, receiving and using benefits, pensions and allowances on your behalf.

 An LPA can only be used once it has been registered with the Office of Public Guardian.

 For your protection, it is essential to have an LPA registered without delay.

 One person in the UK develops dementia every three minutes.
 Yet relatives can’t just walk into a bank and access your money, even if it is to pay for your care.

 Unless you have a Power of Attorney, loved ones would need to apply through court, which can be long and costly.